A Case for Alternative Investment Platforms for Independent Advisors

 Introducing Crystal Capital Partners

-Strong investor interest for alternative investments has prompted new managers to enter the space, taking advantage of the flood of new capital.
+Strong investor interest in alternative investments has prompted new managers to enter the space, taking advantage of the flood of new capital.
 Given the plethora of options for investors, we manage our alternative investment platform by seeking top-quartile managers so that RIAs can capture the excess returns in alternatives for their clients.

 Average, Top Quartile, Bottom Quartile Performance of Managers